Lafolie/pack-tool/README.md

 2. Clone the repo
 3. In the root dir, run `love .` (assuming `love` is on your PATH)

+# Shared Modules

+Pack Tool is multi-threaded program.
+[LÖVE threads](love2d.org/wiki/love.thread) use channels with distinct Lua environments; non-userdata values can not be shared between threads, and must be passed via [channels](love2d.org/wiki/Channel).
+Modules must be require'd in each thread, and several LÖVE modules are only available in the main thread.

+Code duplication is avoided via the `share/` dir.
+These modules are used by both threads.

+For clarity and simplicity, resource modules are split into two parts.
+An example of this is the `Pack` module. `Pack` is a "class" that contains meta information for packs, such as their type, paths, and `.mcmeta` info:

+* `share/resource/pack/pack.lua` contains `Pack` is usable by **both threads**
+* `mainThread/resource/packMain.lua` is a subclass of `Pack`, and is usable only by the **main thread**

 # Usage Instructions

 TODO